cfuehrmann/zelix/README.md

 - Difftastic (optional): The third tab runs `git diff`.
 For better output, install difftastic and configure Git to use it.
 - Themes (optional): Harmonize your Broot and Helix themes for a consistent look.

-> Note: Zelix writes logs to files named `zelix.log.yyyy-mm-dd` in the `zelix-config` directory.
+> Note: Zelix writes logs to files named `zelix.log.yyyy-mm-dd` in the project directory.
 Check these files if you encounter issues.

 Once Zelix opens successfully, try the file tree: Navigate to some file, with Tab or Shift+Tab, or by entering some characters to fuzzy-find a file.
 Then press enter to open the file in Helix.
 If this does not work, please check the logs.